svigerske/trac-to-github/README.md

  * Component, issue type, priority, severity, and keywords are converted to labels
  * Version and CC are added to the issue description
  * Resolution is added as comment
- * Text attachments are uploaded as Gist (GitHub doesn't allow to attach files to issues via the GitHub API) or all attachments are exported to files
+ * Issue text attachments are uploaded as Gist (GitHub doesn't allow to attach files to issues via the GitHub API) or all issue attachments are exported to files
  * References to SVN commits can be replaced by references to Githashes.
- * Wiki pages are exported in a form that they can be uploaded to GitHub.
+ * Wiki pages including attachments are exported into files that can be added to the GitHub project wiki repository.

 Missing
 -------